 Currently a black belt (1st DAN) in Judo and regularly train at my local club.
 Judo is a particularly good sport that I would recommend to anyone (especially those on the spectrum) because it helps you to defend yourself and boosts your self esteem.
 In my final year at university, I was the President of the University of Surrey Judo Club and was awarded club colours for my outstanding contribution.

-I've been giving talks since I was 18 about what it's like to be on the autistic spectrum.
+I've been giving talks since 2010 about what it's like to be on the autistic spectrum.
 Further details here.